 This terpene effect is powerful.
 Pinene is a terpene that releases a pine scent.
 It pairs well with THC and stands alongside CBD to diminish the memory impairment effect of THC.
 This happens as pinene preserves the molecule used for memory formation, thus preventing short term impairment.
 Some of the products we use here have been infused with extra terpenes for even more medicinal value.
 Our Calming Purple CBD balm salve has "granddaddy purple" terpenes infused which are prominent in Myrcene, Linalool, and Humulene.
-This leads to a product that is even more efficient in providing anti-inflammatory and calming effects.

 Putting these facts into play, you can manipulate what effects you want to experience based on terpenes, not THC.
 If you take THC out of the mix altogether, the only effect you will be missing is the psychoactive effect.
 Whether it is a pure indulgence you seek, or you are recovering from an illness, the exact strain of terpene for that purpose, in conjunction with CBD or THC, is key.
 But the "star" here in the "entourage effect" is clearly the terpenes.